What? So What? Now What?

 Five Benefits of Rolfe's Reflective Model

 Apart from the evident benefit of self-reflection, Rolfe's reflective model is beneficial in learning.
 Students can apply them in their daily schedule to yield better results.
 Especially for nursing students, Rolfe model of reflection holds excellent value.
-They can use it to analyse their patient case studies or get in-depth information regarding the health and safety of
+They can use it to analyse their patient case studies or get in-depth information regarding the health and safety of childeren or any other topic.

 Benefits of Rolfe's Reflective Model